-As of 31 December 2021, Balance Re's assets are composed of 100% of cash.
+As of 31 December 2022, Balance Re's assets are composed of 100% of liquid assets and the Company's cash position is calibrated to meet the operational cash needs for the following year.
 Hence Balance Re does not carry any liquidity risk.

-C.5.
+C.6.
 Operational risk